healthyregions/oeps/docs/reference/commands/build-explorer-map.md

 # build-explorer-map

-Builds configuration files for the frontend OEPS Explorer application,
+Builds web map configuration files for the frontend OEPS Explorer application,
-    and uploads them to S3 bucket for direct access from the frontend.
+    and optionally upload them to S3 bucket for direct access from the frontend.

-    Optionally skip the upload step if you just want to inspect the output files locally.
-They will be in .cache/explorer/csvs.
+    If not uploaded, they will be in .cache/explorer/csvs and the frontend will read them from there.

 ## Usage